How to Get a Domain Name for Free

 - Worst of all, often the provider can cancel your domain at any time without warning.
 It was free, so you can't really expect any recourse.
 Naturally, they may shut down your domain if you have content that they think is objectionable, but it goes further than that.
 I've heard of people who built up nice websites, got a good amount of traffic going, and then the free domain provider seized their site and parked it with ads.
 In other words, they might take your site away as soon as they think they can make money with it.

-When To Use a Free Domain Provider Like the Ones Above
+When to Use a Free Domain Provider Those Above

 If you're still convinced that you simply must use one of these free domain providers, then there are a few conceivable instances where it might make sense: